 You can combine miles and cash at redemption, provided you have the minimum number of miles required.
 Doing so occasionally confers a discount.
 For instance, Alaska Airlines offers fare discounts up to $200 per flight when you choose its Money & Miles option.
-Mileage Plan miles are generally worth $0.01 to $0.015 apiece at redemption, though their value can vary greatly depending on the routes and dates for which they’re redeemed.
+Mileage Plan miles are generally worth $0.01 to $0.02 apiece at redemption, though their value can vary greatly depending on the routes and dates for which they’re redeemed.
 In general, longer, non-peak-season overseas flights offer the best value, sometimes well in excess of $0.02 per mile.
 Short-haul domestic flights offer the least value.
 There are no blackout dates or other restrictions on redemptions.

-- Credit Required: This card requires excellent credit.
+This card requires excellent credit.

 - Mileage Plan Dining Boosts Earning Power at Restaurants.
 If you dine out frequently, this is one of the best travel rewards cards around.
 All told, more than 10,000 restaurants participate in Mileage Plan Dining, and participants are particularly plentiful in markets served by Alaska Airlines.
-British Airways Visa Signature and United MileagePlus Explorer ($95 annual fee) don’t offer such generous restaurant benefits.
+British Airways Visa Signature Credit Card and United MileagePlus Explorer Card ($95 annual fee) don’t offer such generous restaurant benefits.

 - Companion Airfare Benefit Is Great for Traveling Couples.
 This card’s companion airfare benefit is perfect for traveling couples planning longer trips.
 Depending on the route it’s used for, it can be worth hundreds of dollars.
-United MileagePlus Explorer and Gold Delta SkyMiles Credit Card from American Express lack comparable benefits.
+United MileagePlus Explorer Card and Gold Delta SkyMiles Credit Card from American Express lack comparable benefits.

 - Bank of America Customers Get Overdraft Protection.
 If you have a deposit account with Bank of America, you can use your Alaska Airlines Visa Signature Card to protect against overdrafts.
 This is a great benefit relative to other travel cards with associated deposit institutions, such as Discover it Miles and Discover Bank.